-- (i) mandate the Committee on Power (when constituted) to invite: - (a) General Manager/Chief Executive Officer (CEO) of the Benin Electricity Distribution Company to explain the reason for the electricity blackout in the communities of Irele, Okitipupa, Ese-Odo and Ilaje Local Government Areas for the past 14 years; - (b) invite Transmission Company of Nigeria (TCN) to explain why Irele, Okitipupa, Ese Odo and Ilaje Local Government Areas were disconnected from the national grid and direct that they be reconnected back to it; - (c) to liaise with the National Electricity Regulatory Commission on the quick reconnection of these Local Government Areas to public power supply while resolving any possible dispute that may arise or have arisen between the communities and the service provider; and report back within eight weeks for further legislative action. - 6.
-Call for an End to Killings, Banditry, Kidnappings and Cattle Rustling in Tangaza/Gudu Federal Constituency of Sokoto State: Hon.
-Sani Alhaji Yakubu:
+Mandate the Committee on Power (when constituted) to:

+- (i) invite the General Manager/Chief Executive Officer (CEO) of the Benin Electricity Distribution Company to explain the reason for the electricity blackout in the communities of Irele, Okitipupa, Ese-Odo and Ilaje Local Government Areas for the past 14 years; - (ii) invite the Transmission Company of Nigeria (TCN) to explain why Irele, Okitipupa, Ese Odo and Ilaje Local Government Areas were disconnected from the national grid and direct that they be reconnected back to it; - (iii) liaise with the National Electricity Regulatory Commission on the quick reconnection of the Local Government Areas to public power supply while resolving any possible dispute that may arise or have arisen between the communities and the service provider; and report within eight (8) weeks (Hon.
+Odimayo Okunjimi John Irele/Okitipupa Federal Constituency).